cwise24/snopsy/docs/module2/9_pipeline.rst

    :align: center
 .. centered:: Fig 5

+Now you can view the report:

 .. figure:: imgs/pipeline6.png
    :scale: 60%
    :align: center
 .. centered:: Fig 6

+A helpful link to see all the keywords available in your ci file:

 `Gitlab Keyword Link`_